AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 :ada:`Min_Int` and :ada:`Max_Int` supply the most-negative and most-positive integer values supported by the machine.

-`Max_Binary_Modulus` is the largest power allowed as the modulus of a modular type definition.
+:ada:`Max_Binary_Modulus` is the largest power allowed as the modulus of a modular type definition.

 But a modular type need not be defined in terms of powers of two.
 An